 Biography

-Earning an MFA in Composition/New Media and Integrated Media from California Institute of the Arts, Chase studied with Morton Subotnick, Bunita Marcus, Stephen L. Mosko, and additionally with Ziad Bunni of the Aleppo Conservatory of Arabic Classical Music.
-In 2011 he earned PhD candidacy in Integrated Electronic Arts at Rensselaer Polytechnic Institute working with Pauline Oliveros.
+Earning an MFA in Composition/New Media and Integrated Media from California Institute of the Arts, Chase studied with Morton Subotnick, Bunita Marcus, Mary Jane Leach, and Stephen L. Mosko.
+Chase studied Arabic Classical Music with Ziad Bunni of the Aleppo Conservatory of Arabic Classical Music and North Indian Classical Music with Rajeev Taranath at California Institute of the Arts.
+From 2009 to 2011 he was resident in Integrated Electronic Arts at Rensselaer Polytechnic Institute working with Pauline Oliveros.

 Chase has been commissioned by Long Beach Opera, the California E.A.R.
 Unit, Viola Plus, Ltd. as well as Swiss bassist Cristin Wildbolz, first violin of New York's Ensemble Sospeso, Mark Menzies and internationally renown flutist Dorothy Stone to name a few.
 Other notables who have performed his music include New Zealand's 175 East, South West Chamber Music, and the Philadelphia Classical Symphony from whom he received a joint award from the Symphony and the Pennsylvania Academy of Fine Arts for the Andy Warhol-inspired work tw!TcH.